vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 - The `Guest` is a program which communicates via reading input and writing to output.
 For simplicity, all input is deserialized into `GuestInput` and all output is serialized into `GuestOutput`.
 The `Guest`'s main purpose is to parse input and run logic from `Engine`.

-- The `Engine` consists of share logic between the `Host` and the `Guest`.
+- The `Engine` consists of shared logic between the `Host` and the `Guest`.
 In the `Host`, it is used to run preflight and in the `Guest` it is used to perform proving.
 It mainly does two things:
     - runs Rust preprocessing of a call (e.g. email signature verification)
     - runs Solidity contracts inside revm